nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 bars in a particular the series object in the array of data.

-The most important options are "lines", "points" and "bars" that specify whether and how lines, points and bars should be shown for each data series.
+The most important options are "lines", "points" and "bars" that specify whether and how lines, points and bars should to shown for each data series.
 In case you don't specify anything at all, Flot will default to showing lines (you can turn this off with
 lines: { show: false }).
 You can specify the various types